Zolyn/derive_adhoc/README.md

 derive-adhoc has seen limited, if any, real-world use.
 So there may well be sharp edges.

-The documentation is currently very dry and terse, and there are few good examples
+The reference documentation is complete, but lacks examples for some constructs.
-(mostly, there are just the test cases).
+Refer to the introduction,
+which has a number of worked examples. covering much of the functionality,

 ## Overview